-Whether you have an in-house team or work through a third party vendor to source translators, use the following as benchmarks to ensure you’re setup for quality translations:
+Whether you have an in-house team or work through a third party vendor to source translators, use the following as benchmarks to ensure that you’re set up for quality translations:

 Look for specialists when needed

-If your content has specialized terminology e.g. related to products that are business to business, technical, or industry-specific, look for linguists who have experience translating this content.
+If your content has specialized terminology e.g. related to products that are business to business, technical or industry-specific, look for linguists who have experience translating this type of content.